How Long Does It Take to Earn an IT Certification?

 These are either single-exam advanced certifications or entry-level certifications with more exams.
 Most people should be able to earn these CompTIA, Microsoft, and (ISC)2 certifications in about four months.

 In a recent poll, we found a nearly even split in study time for the two CompTIA A+ certifications.
-Half of the respondents said it took them less than two months to study for each exam.
-The other half spent more than two months.
-However, about 70 percent spent less than 12 weeks studying for each exam.
-That's why we're recommending the lower end for the A+, but you should give yourself longer if you're brand new to IT.
+Half of the respondents said it took them less than two months to study for each exam, while the other half spent more than two months.

-CompTIA is well known for its Core Series exams — A+, Network+ and Security+.
+CompTIA is well known for its Core Series exams — A+, Network+, and Security+.
 It also has several advanced security exams.
 Looking at the /r/CompTIA subreddit, experienced professionals typically take between one and six months to pass these exams.
-They're certainly not easy, but they should be attainable in four months — with a good study plan.
+They’re certainly not easy, but they should be attainable in four months — with a good study plan.

 (ISC)2 certifications only require one exam, but they are massive exams.
 CBT Nuggets trainer Keith Barker describes the CISSP as "a mile wide and two inches deep."
 With that said, (ISC)2 exams are typically taken by experienced security professionals.
 For that reason, it's possible to study for these exams in four to five months.